psu-efd/hyporheicFoam/solver/hyporheicFoam_heterogeneous_version/README.md

 ## Note: ##
 * two-way coupling only for now, i.e., with feedback from the subsurface to the surface flow.
 * using this solver to solve case.
-* the heterogeneous sediment can be solved through this heterogeneous version.
+* In this heterogeneous version, a permeability field has been add to study the heterogeneous sediment.

 ## Credit: ##
 * This code uses some of the functionalities of OpenFOAM.